SMCS Home

 In order to help students reach their highest potential, intensive math is offered at all middle school levels.
 Intensive math offers students who have demonstrated mastery of current grade level math an opportunity to challenge themselves with more difficult material.
 Leveled math courses allow students to progress at an appropriate pace for their level of mastery.
 Read more about academic placement in courses at SMCMS.

-Individualized Instruction
+Differentiated Instruction

 Curriculum